- Mark Tonderai

 - Jennifer Lawrence, Elisabeth Shue, Max Thieriot, Eva Link

 - 101 min.

 - Release Date

-Tonderai’s presentation is beleaguered by flashing jump cuts, muddy lighting, low angles, occasional handheld shots, and a pointless use of Dutch angles courtesy of cinematographer Miroslaw Baszak.
+Tonderai’s presentation is hindered by flashing jump cuts, muddy lighting, low angles, occasional handheld shots, and Dutch angles courtesy of cinematographer Miroslaw Baszak.
 None of these tricks enhance the suspense; rather, they demonstrate how Tonderai is just grasping at straws, trying anything he can to give this tired material some style.
-Instead, his attempts come of desperate and inconsistent.
+Instead, his attempts come off desperate and inconsistent.
 Consider the movie’s only use of slow-motion during a wild drunken high-school party that’s supposed to be a fund-raising extracurricular.
-Tonderai shoots teen “hotties” at half-speed downing beer out of plastic cups, reverses the footage momentarily, and then speeds its up again.
-This effect and the other mentioned are like a bad music video or commercial helmer was given the reins.
+Tonderai shoots teen “hotties” at half-speed, downing beer out of plastic cups, reverses the footage momentarily, and then speeds it up again.
+This effect and the others mentioned are like a bad music video or commercial helmer was given the reins.
 And though Tonderai’s experience isn’t vast, all his previous output was for television or direct-to-video releases, which should tell you something.